G

 However, to find out how often you need to calibrate your scales, you must consult with the recommendation of the manufacturer.

-What Is Meant By Legal-For-Trade Calibration?
+What is Meant By Legal-For-Trade Calibration?

 Scales used for trade and commercial purposes need legal-for-trade calibration.
 This specifically means that you must use calibration weights to get your scale calibrated as per the standards mentioned in the National Institute of Standards and Technology (NIST).